Raid on Souda Bay: Souda Bay

-Souda Bay (Suda Bay to the British) is a naturally protected harbour on the north-western coast of the island of Crete, about 7 km long with a depth of 10–12 m at the mouth, increasing to 70–120 m further inside.
-The bay had been chosen as a target by the X-MAS months before, because it had become a busy anchorage for the refuelling of ships of the Royal Navy, tankers and other support ships.
+Souda Bay (Suda Bay to the British) is a naturally protected harbour on the north-western coast of the island of Crete, about 7 km long with a depth of 10–12 m at the mouth, increasing to 70–120 m inside.
+The bay had been chosen as a target by the X-MAS months before, because it had become a busy anchorage for the fuelling of ships of the Royal Navy, tankers and other support ships.
 Recent air reconnaissance had spotted a number of naval and merchant ships at anchor.